 I’m not suggesting you discount your feelings entirely.
 But there’s a world of difference between feeling sad for a reason versus feeling sorry for yourself because life didn’t go your way.

 Having the balls (sorry Sporty!) to be honest about that is helpful.
 As in, really helpful.

-How Volunteering Keeps Things in Perspective
+Volunteering Puts Things in Perspective

 A few months ago I found out about a local NPO called Ladles of Love, a volunteer-run soup kitchen and feeding program for Cape Town’s growing homeless community.